levand/prolin/README.md

 a boolean (true to minimize the objective, false to maximize it.)

-The `prolin/maximize` and `prolin/minimize` functions have the same signature, elimitating the final boolean.
+The `prolin/maximize` and `prolin/minimize` functions have the same signature, but eliminating the final boolean flag.

 ### Examples